sindresorhus/copy-text-to-clipboard/readme.md

 Copy `text` to the clipboard.

-Returns a `boolean` of whether it succeeded.
+Returns a `boolean` of whether it succeeded to copy the text.

 Must be called in response to a user gesture event, like `click` or `keyup`.